Photo of many batteries

 Lawn mowers

-Lawn mowers are accepted as a metal at Kimbriki free of charge.
+Lawn mowers (metal) are accepted as a metal at Kimbriki free of charge.
 Conditions apply.
 Petrol and oil must be removed before disposal.

 They will not be collected if left out at a bulky goods clean up.
-Even if they are drained of fuel/oil the vapours can still cause a fire in the trucks.
+Even if they are drained of fuel/oil, the vapours can still cause a fire in the trucks.

 Light globes, bulbs and fluorescent tubes